Flash Airlines Flight 604: Accident

-The aircraft departed from Sharm El Sheikh International Airport at 04:42 EET (02:42 UTC) on 3 January 2004.
+The aircraft departed from Sharm El Sheikh International Airport at 04:42 EGY (02:42 UTC) on 3 January 2004.
 After taking off, it made a left turn to intercept the airport's VOR system, and the autopilot was then engaged.

 Shortly afterwards, however, Captain Khedr made an unintelligible exclamation and the autopilot abruptly disconnected (this might have been an intentional action by the pilots or it may have happened automatically).
 At this point the aircraft entered a right bank of 40 degrees.
 When the bank reached 50 degrees, First Officer al-Shaafei called out "overbank," indicating that the aircraft's bank was becoming dangerous.
 The bank angle increased rapidly until it reached 111 degrees at which point the aircraft entered a stall.
-It crashed into the Red Sea at 04:45 EET (02:45 UTC), just three minutes after takeoff, at a speed of 412 kn at a right bank angle of 24 degrees and at a nose-down angle of 24 degrees.
-The tail broke off of the plane and rolled forward after the crash into the sea.
-All 148 people on board perished.
+It crashed into the Red Sea at 04:45 EGY (02:45 UTC), just three minutes after takeoff, at a speed of 412 kn at a right bank angle of 24 degrees and at a nose-down angle of 24 degrees.
+All 148 people on board died in the crash.